-Save the date, 5th December 2018.
-We will be joined by Head of Performance Support for the Great Britain Cycling Team Dr Paul Barratt.
-He will present a free webinar on biomechanical data titled All models are wrong, but some are useful: How biomechanical data can support decision-making in performance sport.
+On Wednesday 5th December 2018.
+We were joined by Head of Performance Support for the Great Britain Cycling Team Dr Paul Barratt.
+He presented a free webinar on biomechanical data titled All models are wrong, but some are useful: How biomechanical data can support decision-making in performance sport.

 Supporting athletes to be faster, higher or stronger is a complicated problem with multiple hypotheses for each performance question.
 Biomechanical and performance data can be used to help athletes and coaches navigate these problems using an evidence-based approach.

 This webinar will explore the different types of data that can underpin this approach (observational, experimental, simulation) and discuss how these can be used to understand sports performance and ultimately support data-driven decision-making.